j-valdiviezo/j-valdiviezo.github.io/_pages/outreach.md

 {% include base_path %}

 Throughout my career, I have had the opportunity to share my excitement for STEM with community members from all ages.
+Some of the organizations I have collaborated with are the following:

-* Science Clubs International | ddf
+* Science Clubs International
+* Clubes de Ciencia Mexico
+* MRS Outreach
+* Duke Outreach
+* Taller de Química (Chemistry Workshop)

 <img src="/images/teachingCdeCMx.jpeg" width="500px" />

-* Taller de Química (Chemistry Workshop) -

 <img src="/images/teachingTallerQuimica.jpeg" width="500px" />